dannyjnwong/dannyjnwong.github.io/_posts/2017-10-31-Project-managing-a-national-research-study.md

 The reason they ask this is we managed achieve something very special with SNAP-2:

-- We recruited just under 23,000 patients for our main study and survey about 10,000 clinicians over the course of only a week
+- We recruited just under 23,000 patients for our main study and surveyed about 10,000 clinicians over the course of only a week

 - We coordinated over 2,800 collaborators across about 250 hospital sites in the 4 devolved nations of the UK